Furretar/furretar.github.io/docs/chinese/mandarin-dubs.md

 Almost all Mandarin anime dubs are released with matching hard subs, but many are remuxed before I can access them on antoc.
 When there's a show with hard subs, I usually convert the hard subs into soft subs, then remux the audio and subtitles into a [mini encode](https://thewiki.moe/guides/quality/#mini-encode) of the Japanese version to remove the hard subs.
 Sometimes this requires manually timing every episode, and occasionally requires a lot of work manually splicing audio.
 Here is the tool I made to help with extracting hard subtitles, along with a tutorial: [https://github.com/Furretar/Hardsub-Extract-OCR](https://github.com/Furretar/Hardsub-Extract-OCR).

+I use mini encodes because I want to maximize shareability.
+The value I'm providing is in the audio and subtitles, so I want these to be as easy to download and share as possible.
+They can easily be remuxed into a higher quality video source if needed.
+Mini encodes (usually by Judas or Ember) are also almost always the most downloaded and seeded versions of an anime, meaning they're the most popular and likely to be downloaded as well.
+I also personally prefer smaller files for the faster download and upload speeds, and I also only have limited space on my hard drives.
+I store the files on two 6TB hard drives, cloned for redundancy, so I only have 6TB of capacity.

 All of the subtitles I make are saved at: [https://github.com/Furretar/Mandarin-Subtitles-Archive](https://github.com/Furretar/Mandarin-Subtitles-Archive).

 There is some more information, and another collection of mandarin dubs at